 SCHOLARSHIPS (Free money that does not have to be repaid) Program Program Details Annual Amount Federal Pell Grant For undergraduate students with financial need who have not earned an undergraduate or graduate degree; in some cases, a student enrolled in a teacher certification degree program may receive a Federal Pell Grant.
 A student may receive a Federal Pell Grant for no more than 12 semesters or its equivalent (approximately six years).
-Up to \$5,920 for grant year 2017-2018 and for grant year 2018-2019 up to \$6,095.
-Federal Student Educational Opportunity Grant For undergraduate students with exceptional financial need.
+Up to \$6,895 for grant year 2022-2023 and 2023-2024 Federal Student Educational Opportunity Grant For undergraduate students with exceptional financial need.
 Priority is given to Federal Pell Scholars.
 It is granted depending on the availability of funds from the educational institution.
-S375 for award year Grants for Services Provided in Iraq and Afghanistan For those who are not eligible for the Pell Grant because they have less financial need than required to receive Pell funds, whose parents or guardians died after serving in Iraq or Afghanistan after the September 11 attack; and who, at the time of the parent's or guardian's death, were under the age of 24 or were attending at least part-time at an institution of higher education.
+S450 for award year Grants for Services Provided in Iraq and Afghanistan For those who are not eligible for the Pell Grant because they have less financial need than required to receive Pell funds, whose parents or guardians died after serving in Iraq or Afghanistan after the September 11 attack; and who, at the time of the parent's or guardian's death, were under the age of 24 or were attending at least part-time at an institution of higher education.
 A student may receive a grant for Services rendered in Iraq and Afghanistan for no more than 12 semesters or its equivalent (approximately six years).
-To find out the amount for the 2017-2018 or 2018-2019 academic year visit the following page https://www.studentaid.gov/Irak- Afganistan State Programs granted by CEPR Academic Talent Scholarship Program (BETA) - Aimed at students enrolled full-time in undergraduate or graduate programs (each fiscal year will determine at what levels the funds will apply), who have an academic average of 3.00 or more and an annual income of no more than \$15,480.00.
-Depends on the program
+To find out the amount for the 2022-2023 or 2023-2024 academic year visit the following page: https://studentaid.gov/understand- aid/types/grants/iraq-afghanistan-service State Programs granted by CEPR Academic Talent Scholarship Program (BETA) - Aimed to benefit eligible students enrolled full-time in technical-vocational, undergraduate or bachelor degree programs with a grade point average of 3.00 or more, whose annual family income does not exceed \$15,685?
+Due to COVID pandemic, the family income cap is increased to \$30,000.
+In addition, for the same reason, the student may have an academic load of no less than six credits per term. \$600 for 2021-2022 award year

-WORK (Funds earned while the student attends the institution.
-It is not necessary to reimburse them).
-Federal Work Study Program For undergraduate and graduate students.
+(Funds WORK earned while the student attends the institution.
+It necessary to reimburse them). is not Federal Work Study Program For undergraduate and graduate students.
 The work can be carried out inside or outside the institutional premises.
 Students receive at least the federal minimum wage.
 Funds are subject to availability at the institution.
-No minimum or maximum annual amounts.
+Minimum of: \$8.50 p/hour Beginning in January 1, 2022